ucsd-cse231/sp24/src/week1/index.md

   doesn't and cannot check that `our_code_starts_here` actually takes no arguments and returns an integer; it's trusting us, the programmer, to ensure that, which is `unsafe` from its point of view.
-The `unsafe` block lets us do some kinds of operations that would otherwise by compile errors in Rust.
+The `unsafe` block lets us do some kinds of operations that would otherwise be compile errors in Rust.
 - Then, print the result.

 Let's next see how to build a `libour_code` file out of some x86-64 assembly